-A transponder is fitted within the ignition keys to turn off the engine immobiliser.
-To make sure the immobiliser functions correctly, always have only one of the ignition keys near the ignition switch.
-Having two ignition keys near the switch may interrupt the signal between the transponder and the engine immobiliser.
-In this situation the engine immobiliser will remain active until one of the ignition keys is removed.
+There is a transponder within the ignition keys to turn off the engine immobilizer.
+To make sure the immobilizer functions correctly, always have only one of the ignition keys near the ignition switch.
+Having two ignition keys near the switch may interrupt the signal between the transponder and the engine immobilizer.
+In this situation the engine immobilizer will remain active until one of the ignition keys is removed.

-Always get replacement keys from your authorised Triumph dealer.
-Replacement keys must be paired with the motorcycle's immobiliser by your authorised Triumph dealer.
+Always get replacement keys from your authorized Triumph dealer.
+Replacement keys must be 'paired' with the motorcycle's immobilizer by your authorized Triumph dealer.